• Skip to primary navigation

 • Mix all the vegetables in a large bowl.

-• Dressing: whisk together the sunflower oil, red wine vinegar, fine sea salt, and pepper.
+• Dressing: Whisk sunflower oil, red wine vinegar, fine sea salt, and pepper.
 Add to the salad and stir.

 • Crumble the creamy feta on top of the salad.
 Sprinkle cheese on the salad or mash it with a fork and smear on top of the salad.
 You can also crumble it and stir it into the salad.